Port of Hastings

 What we are asking

-To help us better plan for the future economic potential and industrial growth of Hastings we are asking for:
+To help us better plan the future economic potential and industrial growth of Hastings we are asking for:

-best uses for the surplus land.
-Options may include housing, agriculture, areas for conservation, and industrial precincts to support the energy transition.
+- funding for comprehensive strategic planning and community engagement to determine the best mix of uses for the surplus land - options may include housing, agriculture, conservation areas and complementary industrial land-use, such as innovative industrial precincts to support the energy transition.

 What makes us unique